priyamtejaswin/nba-goat/README.md

 # nba-goat

 To find the **greatest-of-all-time** using statistics.
 I have created this repository to explore different methods for estimating relative skill of NBA teams.
 My aim is to dive-deep into every method, derive the update equations and discuss the pros and cons.
 I intend to cover the following methods:
-1. Elo[COMPLETED]
+1. Elo and common extensions.[DONE]
-2. Assumed Density Filtering[IN PROGRESS]
+2. Assumed Density Filtering.[IN PROGRESS]
 3. Expectation Propagation(given that this NBA data has already ocurred and can be used for batched inference.)
-4. Extension to EP
+4. Extensions to EP(score difference).

 The complexity of methods increases according to the [standard, universally accepted W3D difficulty rating system](http://agentpalmer.com/wp-content/uploads/2014/10/Setting-your-Wolfenstein-3D-Difficulty-Level.jpg).
 You have been warned.

 ### A note about the notebooks.

 All the text is written in Markdown.
 To avoid rendering issues, I would recommend to view it on nbviewer using the links provided below.
 The 2nd cell of the notebooks contains some javascript which hides all the input code cells for a pleasant reading experience.
+If you're interested in the code, then please click on the **here** link in the 2nd cell.
+The code for generating the graphical models is in `scratch.ipynb`.

 ---